thepatman/arduino-api/streaming/README.md

 **Public Member Functions**

-- `void plotly.init()`
+- `bool plotly.init()`

   Creates an empty graph in your plotly account that will get streamed to.
 This is done by making an API call to plotly's REST service.
+Returns `true` if initialization was successful, `false` otherwise.
 - `void plotly.openStream()`

   Opens a TCP connection to plotly's streaming service.
 The stream is uniquely identified by the `stream_tokens`.